MohammadRaziei/liburlparser/docs/cpp/mainpage.md

 ## Introduction

-liburlparser is a high-performance C++ library designed for parsing and analyzing URLs.
-It provides robust functionality to extract various components of a URL such as protocol, domain, subdomain, suffix, path, and query parameters.
-This library is optimized for speed and efficiency, making it ideal for applications that need to process large numbers of URLs.
+liburlparser is a high-performance URL parsing library written in C++ with Python bindings.
+It provides efficient URL parsing and domain extraction capabilities while maintaining a consistent interface across both C++ and Python.
+This page introduces the core concepts, architecture, and features of liburlparser.

+For installation instructions, see Installation.
+For usage examples, see Quick Start Guide.

+## Purpose and Scope

+The primary purpose of liburlparser is to parse URLs and extract their components with a focus on accurate domain extraction.
+The library is designed to:

+- Parse URLs into their component parts (protocol, host, path, query parameters, etc.)
+- Extract domain information from hostnames, correctly handling public suffixes
+- Provide a consistent API across both C++ and Python
+- Offer superior performance compared to other URL parsing solutions

 ## Key Features